The best comics I read in 2023

 5th: Saga by Brian K. Vaughan, Fiona Staples, and Fonografiks

-The cover image of the comic book Saga, issue 61.
+The cover of Saga issue 61.

 Image: Image Comics